mmussett/bwce-on-fargate/README.md

-# Pushing Your Docker Image to AWS ECR
+# BWCE on AWS Fargate

+## Build the Enterrise Application Resource (EAR)

+$ cd src/TripStatusAPI/TripStatusAPI
+$ mvn clean; mvn package

+## Copy the EAR to the package folder

+$ cp ../TripStatusAPI/target/TripStatusAPI_1.0.0.ear ../../../package/.

+## Build the docker image

+$ docker build -t tripstatus:latest .

+## Run the container
+docker run -p 8080:8080 -p 7777:7777 -it tripstatus:latest

-## 1. Create ECR in AWS
+## Create ECR in AWS

 Create a repository in ECE to push our image to: